AmanPriyanshu/Voix/README.md

 ## Introduction:

-An anonymous platform for uplifting communities and generating promoting civic participation.
-Social media platforms hold great power in how our modern society defines itself, we believe that this can be taken a step further.
-Instead of forming tiny self-absorbed echo chambers, we can utilize this technology to further grow comradery and find points of congruity between different communities.
-Social/Civic issues are in the minds of the general public and irrespective of their beliefs and interests these issues still take a toll on them and therefore, we came up with a social media platform that utilizes privacy enabled machine learning to recover ideas affecting communities and bring them to the top of our platform.
+An anonymous platform for uplifting communities and promoting civic participation.
+Social media platforms hold great power in how our society defines itself, we believe that this can be taken a step further.
+Social media has often been criticized for promoting self-obssesion, we believe that it can however be used for communal betterment.
+We utilized some  basic web dev tools to develop a space where people can find points of congruity between different communities.
+Social/Civic issues are always in the minds of the general public and irrespective of their beliefs and interests these issues still take a toll on them and therefore, we came up with a social media platform that utilizes privacy enabled machine learning to recover ideas affecting communities and bring them to the top of our platform.
 These are then explored by sentiment analysis for gauging public views on said topic, which is then reported to local/civic authorities.

 ## What it does?